 Series-Wound (SWDC) Brushed

 The field winding connects in series with the armature winding.
 They are ideally suited for high-torque applications.
-One drawback is that motor speed varies widely with a change of load.
-This causes SWDC motors to overspeed when unloaded.
-Applications include metal rolling and traction drives .
+Motor speed varies widely with a change of load, which causes the motor to overspeed when unloaded.
+Applications include metal rolling and traction drives.

 Shunt-Wound (SHWDC) Brushed

 The motor field winding is connected in the shunt, or parallel, with the armature.
 Motor speed remains constant through normal load range.
 They may overspeed upon loss of shunt field power.
 Speed is adjusted by varying applied voltage to the armature.
-These are used in applications requiring five or more horsepower.
+For applications requiring five or more horsepower.

 Compound-Wound (CWDC) and Stabilized Shunt-Wound Brushed